finance calculator

 How to use this calculator

-2. Enter how much you “pay yourself first” each month—savings, retirement contributions, extra tax reserves, or other priority items.
+2. Enter how much you “pay yourself first” each month—savings, retirement contributions, extra tax reserves, or other priority items—and include anything you want to treat as non‑negotiable.

-3. Enter your fixed expenses (bills that don’t change much) and your variable expenses (spending that fluctuates).
+3. Enter your fixed expenses (bills that don’t change much) and your variable expenses (spending that fluctuates) using realistic averages from recent months.

-4. We sum these to find total expenses and subtract from income to compute discretionary dollars.
+4. We sum these to find total expenses and subtract from income to compute discretionary dollars so you can see how much truly flexible money you have each month.

-5. We also divide discretionary dollars by income to show discretionary income as a percentage of your monthly income.
+5. We also divide discretionary dollars by income to show discretionary income as a percentage of your monthly income, which makes it easier to compare across different income levels.

-6. Use the results to decide whether you want to adjust savings, fixed costs, or variable spending.
+6. Use the results to decide whether you want to adjust savings, fixed costs, or variable spending, and rerun the calculator to see how changes ripple through your discretionary income.

 Inputs explained